Fabrizio-Caruso/CROSS-LIB/README.md

 --------------------------------------------
 ## DELETING PROJECTS

-Non-built-in game projects can be deleted trhough the `./delete_xl` script in a very simple way:
+Non-built-in game projects can be deleted trhough the `xl delete` script in a very simple way:

 `xl delete [game project name]`